roryprimrose/roryprimrose.github.io/_posts/2010-10-01-neovolvetoolkit-10-rtw.md

 The ExecuteBookmark class is a workflow activity that is used to process bookmarks.

-ExecuteBookmark<T&gt;
+ExecuteBookmark&lt;T&gt;

-The ExecuteBookmark<T&gt; class is a workflow activity that is used to process bookmarks.
+The ExecuteBookmark&lt;T&gt; class is a workflow activity that is used to process bookmarks.

 GetWorkflowInstanceId